Curry Rivel: History

 The site of a Roman house has been discovered south of Fairview House.
 The site is on the Heritage at Risk Register due to ploughing.

-The unusual name Curry Rivel, comes from the Celtic word crwy, meaning boundary and Rivel from its 12th century landlord Sir Richard Revel.
+The name Curry Rivel comes from the Celtic word crwy, meaning boundary and Rivel from its 12th-century landlord Sir Richard Revel.

-In 1237 the king granted Henry de l'Orti a licence to empark his woods in Curry Rivel separating it from the control of the foresters of Castle Neroche.
+In 1237 the king granted Henry de l'Orti a licence to empark his woods in Curry Rivel, separating it from the control of the foresters of Castle Neroche.

 Curry Rivel was part of the hundred of Abdick and Bulstone.

 Notable structures

 Earnshill House was built in 1725 by John Strachan for Henry Combe, a prominent Bristol merchant.

-Burton Pynsent House was built around 1756 for William Pitt, after he inherited the estate from Sir William Pynsent, 2nd Baronet.
+Burton Pynsent House was built around 1756 for William Pitt, 1st Earl of Chatham, after he inherited the estate from Sir William Pynsent, 2nd Baronet.
 It formed part of a wing on a larger earlier house, that was demolished around 1805.
-It has been designated by English Heritage as a Grade II* listed building.
-The grounds were laid out in the mid 18th century by Lancelot Brown and William Pitt, Earl of Chatham, and include early 20th century formal gardens designed by Harold Peto.
+It has been designated as a Grade II* listed building.
+The grounds were laid out in the mid 18th century by Lancelot Brown and William Pitt, Earl of Chatham, and include early-20th-century formal gardens designed by Harold Peto.
 The Chatham Vase is a stone sculpture commissioned as a memorial to William Pitt the Elder by his wife, Hester, Countess of Chatham.
-It was originally erected at their house in Burton Pynsent, in 1781, and moved to the grounds of Chevening House in 1934, where it currently resides.
+It was originally erected at their house in Burton Pynsent, in 1781, and moved to the grounds of Chevening House in Kent in 1934, where it currently stands.

 The 140 ft Pynsent Column (also known as the Curry Rivel Column, Burton Pynsent Monument, Pynsent Steeple or Cider Monument) stands on Troy Hill, a spur of high ground about 700 m north-east of the house.
 It was designed in the 18th century by Capability Brown for William Pitt.
 It was restored in the 1990s by the John Paul Getty Trust and English Heritage.

-Midelney Place is a Victorian architecture country house, completed in 1866.
-GradeII listed and privately owned, it is set in 26 acre of landscaped grounds.
+Midelney Place is a Victorian country house, completed in 1866.
+Grade II listed and privately owned, it is set in 26 acre of landscaped grounds.